KitSkater/KitSkater/README.md

 Collaborating with other learners and professionals in tech communities.
 ❓ Fun Q&A
 Q: What got me into cybersecurity?
-A: my fendes and realizing the real-world importance of securing information systems.
+A: my friend and realizing the real-world importance of securing information systems.

 Q: What’s my favorite programming language?
 A: Definitely Python!
 It’s versatile, beginner-friendly, and widely used in cybersecurity.